 Partnering with Influencers, which are social media users with lots of followers, is an effective approach to reaching the Generation Z demographic.
 This may seem contrary to “authentic” marketing, since the Influencers are obviously being paid to promote the product or service.
 However, these Influencers engage on a more personal level, showing how they use the product in their actual everyday lives.
 This differs from the traditional spokesperson, who would read from a script while wearing a plastic smile and standing on a carefully staged set.
 The traditional spokesperson approach is the opposite of what resonates with Generation Z.

 When hiring an Influencer, it is important to find someone who is a good fit for the product and who genuinely supports it.
 If not, this generation will sniff it out, and the result will be poor for both your company and the Influencer´s reputations.

 If you are able to successfully implement the above three items, then you’ll be well on your way to a successful marketing campaign.
 Perhaps the toughest adjustment will be learning the new social media platforms.
-Just as companies were starting to understand Facebook and Twitter marketing, this new generation has swept in with a different set of preferred platforms.
-There´s a good reason why they say the only constant in digital marketing is change.
+Just as companies were starting to understand Facebook and Twitter marketing, Generation Z swept in with a different set of preferred platforms.
+The only constant in digital marketing is change.